Prevention, Help and Hope

 Support & Funding

-Jewish Center for Addiction is supported by the Jewish Federation of Metropolitan Chicago, the Jewish Federation's Fund for Innovation in Health (underwritten by the Michael Reese Health Trust), the Albert and Lucille Delighter and Marcella Winston Foundation, a Supporting Foundation of the Jewish Federation of Metropolitan Chicago, and other generous donors.
+JCFS Chicago's addiction and substance misuse services are supported by the Jewish Federation of Metropolitan Chicago, the Jewish Federation's Fund for Innovation in Health (underwritten by the Michael Reese Health Trust), the Albert and Lucille Delighter and Marcella Winston Foundation, a Supporting Foundation of the Jewish Federation of Metropolitan Chicago, and other generous donors.